Q - What is the Commission for Case Manager Certification?

 Q - How long will it take for me to be notified of my results?

 A - Immediately after completing your exam, the computer station at which you are working will display your immediate pass/fail score.
 You will have an option to print the result and take a hard copy with you.
 You may not use the CCM credential until you have been officially notified of your results.
 CCMC provides exam pass/not pass results on your individual candidate dashboard four (4) weeks after the last exam of the testing window is issued.
 You will receive a detailed score report if you do not pass or a certificate if you do pass posted to your private dashboard.
+Please note that December 2020 candidates will not receive immediate exam results.

 Q - I failed the exam.
 What are my options?